valancej/documentation/_general/integrations/api.md

 ## Deprecation of v1

 With the public release of v2, the old v1 API will be deprecated by July 1st, 2018.
-If you're relying on v1 and don't think you can migrate to v2 before this date, please get in touch and we'll see how we can help.
+If you're relying on v1 and don't think you can migrate to v2 before this date, please get in touch with [helpdesk.codeship.com](https://helpdesk.codeship.com) and we'll see how we can help.